 A couple of weeks ago we held a webinar titled “In the Future Workplace, We Will Prioritize People over Place.”
 One of the polling questions asked of participants was: “Which is the most compelling reason for you to work from the office?”.
 The top answers were: Collaborate with Others (39%), Engagement / Company Culture (22%) and Informal and formal social interaction (22%).
 After spending the last 5 months working out of a spare bedroom and on occasion the breakfast nook space, I can understand why these answers came out on top.

 As the HR leader at FM:Systems I think about this question from my own personal experience as an employee, as well as from the point of view of our employees collectively.
 Prior to the pandemic, approximately 65% of our employees were assigned to a physical office location and spent most of their week working from one of our physical offices.
-What we’ve found is that while most of our employees continue to enjoy the flexibility of working remotely, there are compelling reasons for employees to desire a physical office space outside of their home.
+What we’ve found is that while most of our employees continue to enjoy the flexibility of working remotely, there are compelling benefits of working in-office and reasons why employees desire a physical space outside of their home.

 My own experience has been that I miss the in-person interactions with employees across the company.
 Sitting in Raleigh, NC (our HQ and largest physical office), I would regularly catch up with employees in the break room or in the hallways, find out how kids were doing, what vacations they’d been on lately (oh to talk about far flung vacation spots, deep sigh), what the plans were for the weekend, and how they were doing in general.
 I also had the opportunity to travel to Boston a couple of times last year, and the UK in December of 2019 and more personally get to know our employees in the Boston, London and Blackburn areas.
 I’m a strong believer that the more personally you can connect with the people you work with, the easier it is to work through conflict, build trust, be accountable to your peers & co-workers, and do your best work.